noodlapp/noodl-docs/docs/getting-started/workflow.md

     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/cloud-1.mp4")}/>
 </div>

-The Noodl cloud services will provide your applications with a couple of important functions:
+The Noodl cloud services will provide your applications with several important functions:

--   **Reading and writing data**.
-You can create **Class**es where you store **Record**s, these can then be read, filtered and presented in your application.
+- **Reading and Writing Data**: You can create **classes** to store **records**, which can then be read, filtered, and presented in your application.
 Dive in [here](/docs/guides/cloud-data/overview) to start learning about cloud services.

 -   **User Management**.
 Most applications need users, you can sign up users, log in, manage passwords etc.

--   **Access Control**.
-When you have users and data, you need to control which users can access what data.
-This can be done trough **Role**s in your cloud servies.
-Learn more [here](/docs/guides/cloud-data/access-control)
+- **Access Control**: When you have users and data, you need to control which users can access what data.
+This can be done through **roles** in your cloud services.
+Learn more [here](/docs/guides/cloud-data/access-control).

--  **Cloud Functions**.
-You are not just limited to creating logic on the frontend, you can also create cloud functions that peform tasks that run in the cloud.
-This is super useful for things like database operations that should have admin access and background jobs.
+- **Cloud Functions**: You are not limited to creating logic on the frontend; you can also create cloud functions that perform tasks running in the cloud.
+This is especially useful for operations like database operations requiring admin access and background jobs.

 ## Cloud Functions